cruzgodar/lapsa/README.md

 {
 	#lapsa-slide-container .slide
 	{
-		padding: calc(1.5 * var(—safe-vh) * 152 / 89);
+		padding: calc(1.5 * var(--safe-vh) * 152 / 89);
 	}
 }
 ```

-The `—safe-vh` variable is calculated by Lapsa to avoid artefacts caused by browsers like iOS Safari that often intentionally report inaccurate viewport heights.
+The `--safe-vh` variable is calculated by Lapsa to avoid artefacts caused by browsers like iOS Safari that often intentionally report inaccurate viewport heights.
 The other factor of `152 / 89` is due to the 16:9 ratio of the slides and the surrounding padding and needs to be applied to all styles in this media query.

 Some styles cannot be modified: the width, height, and padding of slides are critical to the table view working properly and can't be changed without breaking it.